 The Lexus was going so fast that it pushed the SUV across three lanes of the interstate before it came to a stop at the jersey wall, about 1,000 feet from the initial point of impact.
 An official at the scene who asked to remain anonymous tells WAVY.com speed was a factor.
 There’s still no word on whether or not alcohol played a role in the crash or what charges, if any, will be filed.

-I'm sure the at-fault driver will be held to the letter of the law since a police officer was involved in this chain reaction crash.
+I’m sure the at-fault driver will be held to the letter of the law since a police officer was involved in this chain reaction crash.
 But what happens when a crash like this happens without a police officer present?
 As a Virginia personal injury attorney I know that multi-vehicle accidents can be confusing and with multiple insurance companies involved often difficult to resolve.
-Shapiro & Appleton& Duffan is a law firm which focuses on injury and accident law and we have handled thousands of car and truck accident cases.
+Shapiro, Appleton, Washburn, & Sharp is a law firm which focuses on injury and accident law and we have handled thousands of car accident cases.